Cardinality Sparsity: Applications in Matrix-Matrix Multiplications and Machine Learning: Expremintal Support

-We examine the performance of the regularizer and use experiments to certify the introduced regularizer can increase network performance.
+Now we examine the performance of the regularizer and use experiments to certify the introduced regularizer can increase network performance.
 We consider least-squares minimization complemented by the regularizer which induces cardinality sparsity.
 We trained a 4 layers neural network where the number of the first, second, third, and fourth layer are equal to 2, 10, 15, and 20 respectively, where we employed \emph{Inverse Square Root Unit ($x/\sqrt{1+x^2}$)}, \emph{identity}, \emph{arctan}, and again \emph{identity} as activation functions.
 The samples are generated by a standard normal distribution labeled by weight parameters which are sparse in our sense, plus a standard Gaussian noise.
 We set the target weights' sparsity equal to 4.
 We trained the network with 1000 iterations.
-As we observe in Figure \ref{fig:Regression} adding regularizer can improve regression performance.
+As shown in Figure \ref{fig:Regression}, incorporating a regularizer driven by cardinality sparsity can enhance regression performance compared to Lasso regression.
 We also computed the Frobenius norm of the difference between trained weights and the target weight.
 The difference in networks with and without regularization are equal to 64.24 and 76.12 respectively which is less value in a network with regularization as we expected.
 Note that all simulations are performed by Macbook Pro laptop with 8 cores of CPU and 16 Gigabytes of RAM.